Richard Midgley: Professional career

 In 2006 Midgley was recruited out of Cal to Spanish LEB1 side Tenerife, but suffered from tendinitis of the knee, which hampered his progress at the club.
 He was released before playing a game.

 After a season of rehab he joined the Great Britain squad in July 2007.
-The following month, upon the recommendation of teammate Andrew Sullivan, Midgley signed for Newcastle Eagles.
+The following month, upon the recommendation of teammate Drew Sullivan, Midgley signed for Newcastle Eagles.
 He was officially released from his contract on 13 December 2007, and signed for league rivals Everton Tigers a couple of days later.
 He led the team to the BBL Trophy but retired after the 2008–09 season and returned to the United States.

 Coaching

 In 2010 Midgley became an assistant coach at Modesto Christian; in 2014 he became head basketball coach.
 He left in 2016 to become a scout for the Atlanta Hawks.